monkee45/flix/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+The big difference here is that bootstrap has been downloaded into the assets area.

 Things you may want to cover:

 * Ruby version 3.4.7